WHO CAN APPLY

 The scholarship fund was brought to Berkshire Taconic in 1997.

-The Sweet Brook Scholarship primarily supports adults currently working in a health care field to further their healthcare education and qualifications.
+The Sweet Brook Scholarship primarily supports adults currently working in a health care field to further their health care education and qualifications.
 If, in a given year, no such eligible candidate applies, the scholarship will be awarded to a graduating high school senior for studies in a health-related field.

 Apply for the Sweet Brook Scholarship Fund by March 15.